 The robot-assisted prostatectomy has already become the "gold standard" for the surgical prostate cancer treatment.
 However, this treatment method also has several drawbacks.

 So, the disadvantages of the robot-assisted operation include:

 - High cost of the procedure.
 The purchase and maintenance of a robotic system require from a medical institution spending large amounts of money.

 - Limited availability of the procedure.
 There is no da Vinci robot in every city.
 Patients have to travel to other cities and even countries.

 - Lack of medical personnel.
 Only surgeons who have undergone special training can perform robotic operations.

 Where is the robot-assisted prostatectomy performed?

 In Western Europe and the United States, operations have long been carried out with the help of the da Vinci robotic system.
 Foreign surgeons have improved their skills almost to perfection.
 A patient who is operated by an experienced urologist-oncologist can be sure that the operation will cause no complications.

 TOP countries that perform robot-assisted prostatectomy are:

 In Germany, robot-assisted operations are ubiquitous.
 Almost all large clinics in Germany have been performing this kind of surgery for a long time.
 For example, University Hospital Erlangen started practicing this treatment method back in 2012.
 During this time, thousands of successful robot-assisted prostatectomies have been performed.
-Another German hospital specializing in this procedure is the Helios Hospital Berlin-Buch.
-The Department of Urology at the clinic actively uses the conventional and robotic operations for prostate cancer treatment, noting the numerous advantages of the latter ones.

 The cost of prostatectomy with da Vinci robot in different countries is as follows: